-- (a) For sleeve bearing motors, the oil reservoir must be filled with oil to the correct level.
-On self-lubricated bearings, the standstill oil level will be at the center of the oil gauge.
+(a) For sleeve bearing motors, the oil reservoir must be filled with oil to the correct level.
+On

+- self-lubricated bearings, the standstill oil level will be at the center of the oil gauge.
 The proper oil is a rust and oxidation inhibited, turbine grade oil.
 Refer to the lubrication nameplate for the recommended viscosity. - (b) Motors, which are supplied with provision for flood lubrication, have an inlet orifice to meter the oil flow to the bearing.
 Refer to the outline drawing for these values.
 If the supply pressure does not match that stated on the outline, the orifice size must be adjusted to produce the specified flow rate.
 The drain adapter (also provided) has a weir plate fixed to the inside of the pipe to permit the establishment of the proper oil level.
 This weir plate must be located at the bottom of the pipe and must be parallel to the plane of the motor feet.
 To ensure optimum flow, the drain line should be vented to the atmosphere.

-Oil inlet temperature: Normal below 50°C
+Oil inlet temperature: Normal below 122°F (50°C)

-Alarm 60°C Trip 65°C
+Alarm 140°F (60°C) Trip 149°F (65°C)

 - (c) If the motor is in storage for over three (3) months, refilling of some new oil should be undertaken before operation to prevent bearing damage due to dry friction.
 The oil level should be kept at the center of the oil gauge.
 If necessary, drain some oil after refilling. - (d) Motors that have been designed with anti-friction bearings for use with an oil mist lubrication system have been packed at the factory with a small amount of grease for short test runs.
 Continuous running should not be considered unless the oil mist system is installed and operating. - (e) Grease lubricant type - (1) The bearings have been well greased at the factory before delivery.
-However, regreasing is required if a significant period has elapsed between manufacture and use or in storage - (2) All motors with ZZ bearings will have SHELL Alvania R3 (Lithium base grease).
-All motors with open bearings will have Polyrex EM (polyurea base grease).
+However, regreasing is required if a significant period has elapsed between manufacture and use or while in storage for extended time.
+It is a good practice to always replenish and purge with fresh grease at start up. - (2) All motors with ZZ, or sealed bearings will have SHELL Alvania R3, or Multitemp SRL (Lithium base grease).
+Always check nameplate first.
+All motors with open regreasable bearings will have Mobil Polyrex EM (polyurea base grease).